ExpediaDotCom/EchoX3/README.md

 * TBD

 ##HelloSimple.java
-Within EchoX3, the first step is always to obtain the factory object.
+Within **EchoX3**, the first step is always to obtain the factory object.

 	IClientFactory	factory	= ClientFactory.getInstance();

-When operating in local mode, it is necessary to tell Trellis how to configure the cache(s) that will be used.
+When operating in local mode, it is necessary to tell **EchoX3** how to configure the cache(s) that will be used.
 It is recommended that the call to putLocalConfiuration() be made in all cases, as it facilitate the switching between local and remote mode.

 	// Set the configuration file for this cache, required only in local.
 	URL			url		= ClassLoader.getSystemResource(FILE_NAME);